The best white laptops

 If you’re a fan of electronics in a clean, minimal, white colour, you’re in luck: there are many which are very capable laptops, on top of looking great.

 We’ve researched dozens of white laptops to help you find a beautiful new computer.
 We’ve broken it down by size and type, so whether you’re into small or big laptops, built for portability or gaming, you’ll find something below.

 Our favourite white laptop

 For almost everyone, you can’t go wrong with the white Dell XPS 13.
-It’s a beautiful thin and light laptop with excellent build quality.
+It’s a beautiful, thin and light laptop with excellent build quality.
 It comes in a range of configurations, so you can pick one that’s very powerful, or save some money with a less fast option.
-That said, it looks like the white colour isn’t available on the lower end models, for reasons unknown.
+Some of the lower end options don’t come in the beautiful white option, though.

 The XPS 13 is an Ultrabook, meaning it’s thin and light but not as fast or customizable as some of its larger cousins.
-But it’ll power through your regular web browsing, office, and basic productivity work.
-Another advantage of this laptop is its excellent battery life, a benefit you’ll find most Ultrabooks share.
-It’s a 13 inch laptop so it’s a touch on the smaller side which is great for lugging it around, but if you prefer a bigger screen, read on for some larger white laptops later.
+As an Ultrabook, it will power through your regular web browsing, office, and basic productivity work, all while maintaining excellent battery life.
+It’s a 13 inch laptop so it’s a touch on the smaller side which is great for lugging it around, but if you prefer a bigger screen, read on for some larger white laptops.

 The white version even comes with what Dell describes as an “arctic white woven glass fiber palm rest”.
 We found it to be smooth and sleek to the touch.
 Don’t let the Dell name fool you into thinking this is a sub-par corporate laptop - the XPS line is a premium set of laptops which has been winning glowing reviews for years now.